The National Youth Orchestra: Courses

 The orchestra assembles thrice-yearly during school holidays, at New Year, Easter and Summer for two-week residential courses, coached by tutors.
-Their repertoire includes a wide variety of works by Romantic, 20th century and contemporary composers including James MacMillan, Thomas Adès, and most recently Julian Anderson, Judith Weir and Gabriel Prokofiev.
-In addition to the main orchestral activity they have time to participate in a range of activities including chamber music, physical workshops, dance, singing, improvisation and establish friendships.
+Their repertoire includes a wide variety of works by Romantic, 20th century and contemporary composers including James MacMillan, Thomas Adès, and most recently Julian Anderson, Judith Weir, Gabriel Prokofiev, Dani Howard and Anna Clyne.
+In addition to the main orchestral activity they have time to participate in a range of activities including chamber music, physical workshops, dance, singing, improvisation and establishing friendships.

 Venues for their concerts include Barbican Hall, London; Symphony Hall, Birmingham; Bridgewater Hall, Manchester; The Sage Gateshead; Philharmonic Hall, Liverpool; and Royal Festival Hall, London.
 Every year they play in a Promenade Concert in the Royal Albert Hall to celebrate young British talent.
 Performances in 2011, for example, included Gabriel Prokofiev's Concerto for Turntables & Orchestra with DJ Switch, Britten's Piano Concerto and Sergei Prokofiev's Romeo & Juliet televised at the BBC Proms, Leoš Janáček's Sinfonietta (which required an enlarged brass section) conducted by Kristjan Järvi and Gustav Mahler's Symphony No. 10, in the completion by Deryck Cooke, as part of the Southbank Centre's Mahler centenary celebrations.

 Contemporary music is also an important part of their repertoire.
 In August 2010, as part of their performance at the BBC Proms (marking the conclusion of their summer course), the orchestra gave the London premiere of British composer Julian Anderson's Fantasias, conducted by Semyon Bychkov, which had been commissioned specially for the Cleveland Orchestra (who gave the world premiere in November 2009).
 The NYO also gave the European premiere of the same work at Birmingham Symphony Hall.

 In April 2010, the orchestra expanded to 173 players to focus on the entire orchestral works of Edgard Varèse, including the first UK performance of Varèse's Amériques, in its original version from 1921, conducted by Paul Daniel.
 Their concert at Royal Festival Hall was the climax of the Varèse 360° event, in which the NYO and London Sinfonietta (conducted by David Atherton) performed the entire works of Varèse over one weekend as part of the Southbank Centre's annual Ether festival.
 Courses also feature encounters between NYO members and younger musicians so they can pass on their passion and expertise to the next generation.

 The orchestra made its debut at Young Euro Classic in 2015, returning in 2019.